 Ventana Research recently completed an in-depth benchmark research project on long-range planning.
 As I define it, long-range planning is the formal quantification of the more conceptual strategic plan.
 It makes specific assumptions and expresses in numbers how a company expects its strategy will play out over time.
 Almost all (95%) of those participating in the research see a need to make improvements to their long-range planning process.
 The research shows that one useful improvement is integrating long-range planning with the budgeting process.
 Today, many corporations confine their long-range planning to a high-level, less detailed extension of their current budget.
 Our research shows that companies that incorporate individual capital projects and major business initiatives as discrete elements of the long-range plan get better results.
 Marrying the high-level business outlook with the more significant bottom-up investment details produces better results.

-Topics: Performance Management, Planning, forecasting, Operational Performance Management (OPM), Reporting, long-range planning, Business Analytics, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM
+Topics: Business Analytics, Business Performance Management (BPM), CEO, CFO, Customer Performance Management (CPM), Financial Performance Management, Financial Performance Management (FPM), FPM, Operational Performance Management (OPM), Performance Management, Planning, Reporting, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Office of Finance, Big Data

 A recent news release by Robert Half, a staffing company that specializes in accounting and finance personnel, covered what it sees as the most important attributes required for auditors in the 21st century.
 “7 Attributes of Highly Effective Internal Auditors” covers the people dimension of the profession and focuses on the non-technical requirements of the role, including relationship-building, teamwork, and diversity.
 No doubt these skills are a must for just about anybody working in a modern (Western) corporation.
 For me, though, the most important quality on the list is at the bottom: continuous learning.
 That’s because the role of internal and external auditors will be transformed radically by big data, in-memory processing and other advances in information technology that will make enterprise automated fraud discovery and mitigation a reality before the end of this decade.